 A Note On Mid-Side

 The mid-side technique is designed to yield a stereo image that is perfectly collapsable into mono.
-This means that, unlike nearly every other stereo miking technique, the mid-side arrangement allows for perfect mono compatibility.
+This means that the mid-side arrangement allows for perfect mono compatibility, unlike nearly every other stereo miking technique.

-Mid-side does so by having the side information completely out-of-phase and so when the signals are summed to mono, the side information is completely eliminated, leaving only the mid (centre) signal.
+Mid-side does so by having the side information completely out-of-phase.
+So when the signals are summed to mono, the side information is completely eliminated, leaving only the mid (centre) signal.

 The routing of the mid-side configuration is as follows: